Last Updated on 07/10/2025

 Streamline resource delivery by inlining small resources and deferring larger resources to render after the above-the-fold content.

-This optimization strategy helps prevent delays in page rendering associated with the downloading and processing of external CSS and JavaScript resources.
+This optimization strategy helps prevent page rendering delays associated with downloading and processing external CSS and JavaScript resources.

-Enhancing user experience and page speed is inherently linked to SEO and plays a significant role in overall rankings.
+Enhancing user experience and page speed is inherently linked to SEO and significantly affects overall rankings.

 Conclusion